const-void/DOOM-fire-zig/README.md

 # Results
 * iTerm.app - ok
-* kitty.app - great
+* kitty.app (OSX) - great
-* Terminal.app - poor -- seems to drop framerates
+* Terminal.app (OSX) - poor -- seems to drop framerates
-* VS Code - great
+* VS Code (Linux, OSX) - great
 * Warp - great
-* Alacritty (artix linux) - great
+* Alacritty (artix linux, OSX) - great
 * Powershell/CMD

+Note: Currently uses `u64` and thus is limited to x64 architecture, for now.
+In the future, will convert to a  comptime approach for greater flexibility.

 # Inspiration / Credits
 * Thanks to contributors for your support!